 Against this backdrop, RAND researchers developed Hedgemony, a wargame designed to teach U.S. defense professionals how different strategies could affect key planning factors in the trade space at the intersection of force development, force management, force posture, and force employment.
 The game presents players, representing the United States and its key strategic partners and competitors, with a global situation, competing national incentives, constraints, and objectives; a set of military forces with defined capacities and capabilities; and a pool of periodically renewable resources.
 The players are asked to outline their strategies and are then challenged to make difficult choices by managing the allocation of resources and forces in alignment with their strategies to accomplish their objectives within resource and time constraints.

-A short video featuring interviews with U.S. defense professionals that played Hedgemony and the RAND researchers that developed it is available here.
+A short video featuring interviews with U.S. defense professionals who played Hedgemony and the RAND researchers who developed the game is available here.